MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/dashboard-for-executive-leadership.md

 1. Open the [Power BI dashboard]().

-2. In the top bar search for **Return to Workplace – Leadership** and select it from the dropdown.
+2. In the top bar search for **Return to the Workplace – Leadership** and select it from the dropdown.

     > [!div class="mx-imgBorder"]
     > ![Search for dashboard](media/pbi-dash-command-bar.png "Search for dashboard")